-By timothy from Slashdot's news-that-matters department
+By timothy from Slashdot's for-contributions-and-general-awesomeness department

 < article continued at Slashdot

 sends word that the CIA has taken the blame for a majority of early UFO sightings